miguelpernudo/miguelpernudo/README.md

-# Hi there, I'm Miguel 👋
+### Hi there, I'm Miguel 👋
-I'm an Internet Engineering student at [UC3M](https://www.uc3m.es), passionate about *NIX systems and the data plane.
-Currently diving into the Linux networking stack, specifically working with **Netlink** and **XDP** (**eBPF**), while exploring **Rust**.
+I'm passionate about libre software and tech philosophy.
-Also, I'm very interested in libre software and tech philosophy.
+Currently diving into the Linux networking stack, specifically working with eBPF, while learnining Rust.

 ---

-## 🏗️ Repos
+## 🏗️ Working on:
 ### [Archipelago](https://github.com/miguelpernudo/archipelago)
-A reproducible monorepo managing my workstation and network homelab, built with a strong focus on resource efficiency (by obligation).
+A reproducible monorepo managing my workstation and network homelab.

 Currently contains:
 - Nix flake multi-host and all of my `.nix` modules for my daily workstation and an edge gateway running core network services (DNS, DHCP, FreeRADIUS) alongside an observability stack.